pochemuto/pochemuto/_posts/2016-11-10-orvibo-via-siri.md

 }
 ```

-Replace `username` with random mac-addres.
-You can generate it by [online generator](http://www.miniwebtool.com/mac-address-generator/).
+Replace `username` with random mac-address.
+You can generate it by [the online generator](http://www.miniwebtool.com/mac-address-generator/).
 Execute `homebridge`.
 You may see warnings like following:

 ```
 *** WARNING *** The program 'node' uses the Apple Bonjour compatibility layer of Avahi.